kennysong/tinysmpc/README.md

 >>> PrivateScalar(875, 'alice')
 ```

-We've computed a function over Alice and Bob's data, but Alice has no idea what Bob's input was (and vice versa)!
+Alice and Bob have jointly computed a function over their data, but Alice has no idea what Bob's input was (and vice versa)!

 ## Status